 The Early Life of San Cypriano of Antioch

 San Cypriano was born in 260 into a pagan family in Antioch (Syria).
 From early childhood to age 30 he studied magic in the greatest schools in the world, the centers of magical wisdom at Olympus, Argos, Memphis, and Babylon.
 Having the discovered the secrets of conjuring demons, it is said that he looked upon the Devil himself and was given the gift of demon familiars.

-Eventually Cyprian ascended to the priesthoods of these magical traditions and was consecrated as a master of the Black Arts, beloved of the people of Antioch for his many magical solutions.
+Eventually, Cyprian ascended to the priesthoods of these magical traditions and was a true master of the Black Arts, beloved by the people of Antioch for his many magical solutions.
 Spells, curses, potions, and demons were all part of his craft as a respected sorcerer.

-As a young man Cyprian performed magic for hire and was much sought after for his philtres.
-It is said that he was a student of the famed Witch of Evora, and that it is from her that he gained his infamous book of magic.
+As a young man, Cyprian performed magic for hire and was much sought after for his philters.
+It is said that he was a student of the famed Witch of Evora and that it is from her that he gained his infamous book of magic.

 In many European cultures, and in particular Iberian and Scandinavian, Cypriano became synonymous with a book of magic.
 So much so that the word Cipriano was used to mean a grimoire or book of magic.
 In Scandinavia the svarteboken (black book), is often called a Cyprianus.